mrmguy/assignment1/bio.md

 I haven't had any real prior programming experience prior to starting this program last summer.
 I did try to learn some programming basics on my own when I had the time.

+I took 165 and it was a bit of a challenge but the prior experience I did have was on a Mac using Xcode I had some specific familiarity with C++.
+I think that made it a little easier for me.